blessingoraz/rube-goldberg-VR-game/README.md

 ### Developed by Blessing Orazulume

 ### Headset
 This was developed for HTC Vive.
-To test it, you can get the build folder here.
+To test it, you can get the build folder [here](https://github.com/blessingoraz/rube-goldberg-VR-game/tree/master/RubeGame.app/Contents)

 ### Hour Spent
 50 hours.